la2050/archive/_projects/2014/senior-star-power-get-up-get-out-get-a-life-the-beat-goes-on.md

   greater Los Angeles area, and by 2034, that number will reach 36 of every 100 adults.
 That’s a gain of nearly 1 million senior citizens in the area.
 By 2050 it is projected that the number will be 50 of every 100 adults.
-partners_collaboration: >-
-  We will engage all government, civic, education, nonprofit, and faith-based organizations to participate in our activities.
-We will also work with local travel and hospitality businesses to develop tourist packages including lodging, bus tours, dining, shopping, and other entertainment attractions that will encourage visitors to stay multiple days in the city.
 How will your project impact the LA2050 “Play” metrics?:
-  - 'Provide a permenant Senior Theatrical Arts & Cultural Complex '
-evaluate: "1.
+  - 'Provide a permenant Senior Theatrical Arts & Cultural Complex ' Please elaborate on how your project will impact the above metrics.: "Senior Star Power's Senior Theatrical Arts & Cultural Complex will provide a safe environment for the well-being of the aging community.
+Senior Star Power is a California 501(c)(3) nonprofit organization that provides live theatrical entertainment, special events, and theatre arts-related workshops and classes.
+We focus primarily on:\r\n•\tProviding regular live theatrical entertainment showcasing mature performers; \r\n•\tProviding regular live theatre arts educational programs that benefit the community at large; and,\r\n•\tOffering arts-based evidence-based programming and services that empower older adults to become more active in managing their own wellness and health care.
+Workshops include: GET UP, GET OUT, AND GET A LIFE!
+Proving that age is only a number, COMEDY TODAY Laughter is medicine for the body and soul, EXPRESS YOURSELF!
+A fun and energetic improvisation class, FINDING YOUR VOICE Singing for fun and perhaps a 2nd career, DANCING FOR THE YOUNG-AT-HEART Beginning tappers, WRITING FOR FUN Put the colors of your life down in black and white, TAP YOUR TROUBLES AWAY Intermediate & advanced dance.\r\n\r\n\r\n\r\n\r\n\r\n"
+Please explain how you will evaluate your project.: "1.
 Sold out performances\r\n2.
 Number of tours generated\r\n3.
 Overwhelming response of attendees to workshops and classes\r\n4.
 The number of seniors inspired to live longer and healthier lives.\r\n5.
 Number of senior rejuvenating their careers and reinventing their lives.\r\n6.
 Number of businesses in proximity to the Senior Theatrical Arts & Cultural Complex energized and flourishing"
-two_lessons: "1.
+What two lessons have informed your solution or project?: "1.
 Evidence that the aging population is increasing at a fast rate and requires more services directed to their tastes and needs.
 There is no theatrical complex in Los Angeles dedicated to this mission.\r\n\r\n2.
 The fact that this increasing population is living longer means that there is a more urgent need for a facility that inspires and motivates like Senior Star Power's Senior Theatrical Arts & Cultural Complex."
-achievable_goal: >-
-  Senior Star Power has a track record of 3 sold out musical productions as a for profit company.
+Explain how implementing your project within the next twelve months is an achievable goal.: >- Senior Star Power has a track record of 3 sold out musical productions as a for profit company.
 Senior Star Power produced 2 sold out musical productions under our 501(c)(3) nonprofit.
 These 5 productions we all performed in different rentals theatres.
 Our first goal is to acquire a donated facility for the 2015 production and our workshops.
 We have all our teachers in place and the production team in place.
-major_challenges: "1.
+Please list at least two major barriers/challenges you anticipate.
+What is your strategy for ensuring a successful implementation?: "1.
 Acquiring the necessary funding and facility to proceed.\r\n\r\n2.
 Making people aware of the aging population's need to be kept active and engaged in community and wellness."
 What resources does your project need?:
   - Network/relationship support
   - Money (financial capital)